jspngh/jspngh.github.io/index.md

 ## Interests
 Lately I've been interested in the "maker"-scene, mostly in 3D printing, CNC machines, laser cutters and the accompanying skills like CAD design.
-There's something very enticing about making something that's both unique and useful.
+There's something very rewarding about making something that's both unique and useful.

 Other interests and areas of passion are:
 * Mechanical keyboard design: there are several communities of keyboard enthusiasts online,